VirtoCommerce/vc-platform/docs/developer-guide/deployment/deploy-elasticsearch-to-dedicated-server.md

 sc config elasticsearch-service-x64 start=auto
 ```

-whereВ elasticsearch-service-x64 is the name of the installed Elasticsearch service.
+where elasticsearch-service-x64 is the name of the installed Elasticsearch service.